saharheidarpour/saharheidarpour/README.md

 - 👋 Hi, I’m Sahar
 - 👀 I’m interested in working on large-scale and complex projects
 - 🌱 I’m currently learning Nodejs
-- 💞️ I’m looking to collaborate on interesting projects as a backend developer
+- 💞️ I’m looking to collaborate on interesting projects as a fullstack developer
 <!-- - 📫 How to reach me ...  -->

 <!---